luciopaiva/android-timeline-history-visualizer/README.md

 ## How to export your timeline data

-On your Android phone, go to ​Settings > Location > Location Services > Timeline > Export Timeline data ([source](https://support.google.com/maps/thread/266757640/unable-to-export-google-maps-timeline-takeout?hl=en)).
+On your Android phone, go to Settings > Location > Location Services > Timeline > Export Timeline data ([source](https://support.google.com/maps/thread/266757640/unable-to-export-google-maps-timeline-takeout?hl=en)).

 In the past, timeline data used to be exported via Google Takeout, but now exporting that way just generates a file that says "You have encrypted Timeline backups stored on Google servers".